 + Floats good and rides well on small and weaker waves

-– Hard to duck dive due to the ‘excessive’ amount of foam in it
+– Harder to duck dive due to the ‘excessive’ amount of foam in it

 Less foam = Less Volume = Smaller Size Board

 + The right amount of foam keeps you afloat and lets you duck dive